5% or 10% deposit? We can help with a low-deposit home loan

 Construction loans of 90-95% may also be available depending on your income and credit assessment.

-You can also lean on KiwiSaver as an option to raise a deposit.
-If you have been in the scheme for 3 years you may be able to pull out yours and your employer’s contributions.
-In addition you may be entitled to a subsidy of $1,000 per year you have been in the scheme up to $5,000.
-A couple, depending on incomes, may even be entitled to two subsidies.
+KiwiSaver is another option for raising a deposit.
+If you have been in the scheme for 3 years you may be able to withdraw your funds.
+In addition, you could be entitled to a subsidy of $1,000 per year you have been in the scheme up to $5,000.
+A couple, depending on incomes, could both be entitled to subsidies.

 Using a Guarantor….

-Parental, family member or friend guarantee – this could also be used in conjunction with KiwiSaver withdrawals, gifts and savings.
+It's possible to use a willing parent, family member or friend as a guarantor on a low-deposit home loan.
+This can be used in conjunction with KiwiSaver withdrawals, gifts and savings.